On August 6 and 9, 1945, the cities of Hiroshima and Nagasaki were destroyed by the first atomic bombs used in warfare.

 Truman Tells Stalin, July 24, 1945 - At the Potsdam Conference in defeated Germany, President Truman told Stalin only that the U.S. “had a new weapon of unusual destructive force.”
 What did Truman say, and what did Stalin understand?
 Seven eyewitness accounts.

-Official Bombing Order, July 25, 1945 - The bombing order issued to General Spaatz made no mention of targetting military objectives or sparing civilians.
+Official Bombing Order, July 25, 1945 - The bombing order issued to General Sppaatz made no mention of targeting military objectives or sparing civilians.
 The cities themselves were the targets.

 Groves-Oppenheimer transcript, August 6, 1945 - General Groves informed Robert Oppenheimer of the Hiroshima bombing.
 Transcript of telephone conversation.

-Truman radio speech, August 9, 1945 (excerpt) - In his radio speech to the nation on August 9, President Truman called Hiroshima "a military base."
-This is a 50k (.AU format) audio file.
+Truman radio speech, August 9, 1945 (excerpt) - In his radio speech to the nation on August 9, President Truman called Hiroshima “a military base.”
+This is an audio file.
 Hear Truman say it.
 Or read the full text of that paragraph.

-Leo Szilard, Interview: "President Truman Did Not Understand" - A 1960 interview with Leo Szilard about the use of the bomb, reprinted by permission from U.S. News & World Report.
+Leo Szilard, Interview: “President Truman Did Not Understand” - A 1960 interview with Leo Szilard abouut the use of the bomb, reprinted by permission from U.S. News & World Report.

 Please note: Because of high usage -- up to 3,000 visitors a day -- email about this page can NOT be answered.
-Images of selected documents will be added eventually when time allows.
+Images of selected documents are being added as time allows.

 You are visitor since March 2008.
 If this number is less than 640,000, the counter is broken again.
 Millions of visitors since 1995.